Why Does My Dog Hide Under the Bed? 6 Common Reasons

 3. Pure Enjoyment

 Your dog may just find hanging out under your bed a particularly enjoyable thing to do.
 It’s quiet, dark, and cozy.
-He might just want to hang out and relax, just like you do in your favorite chair.
+They might just want to hang out and relax, just like you do in your favorite chair.

-4. Nabbed Something Forbidden
+4. Hiding Something Forbidden

 5. Injury or Illness

-6. Create a New Space
+A New Space

-There are also soft dog crates that can create a cozy, den-like atmosphere.
+There are soft dog crates that can create a cozy, den-like atmosphere.
 They also have the advantage of being collapsible for easy storage and the ability to travel with your dog.

 Signs of Stress